containerbuildsystem/osbs-docs/docs/isolated_builds.rst

 This new pre build plugin will take a ``koji_parent_build`` parameter.
 If the parameter has a truthy value, it queries Koji for information about the build and determine the unique tag reference for such build.
-This information is retrieved by inspecting the archives attached to Koji build.
+This information is retrieved by first inspecting the build info value at ``'extra'.'image'.'index'.'pull'``.
+If that key path is not set, or it's an empty list, archives attached to Koji build are inspected.
 The first archive containing the key path ``'extra'.'docker'.'repositories'`` will be used.
 The repository reference to be used is the unique manifest digest (contains sha256).